What You're Doing

 ssh root@YOUR_SERVER_IP

 Replace YOUR_SERVER_IP with the IP from Lesson 5.
-Type yes when asked about the fingerprint, then paste the root password from Bitwarden.
+Type yes when asked about the fingerprint.
+You should be logged in automatically — no password needed.

 Step 1: Update the System